Middlemarch (TV serial): Reactions

 In a 28 March 1994 review for The New York Times, Elizabeth Kolbert said the mini-series was a hit in Britain as it "mesmerized millions of viewers here, setting off a mini-craze for Victorian fiction.
 In its wake there were Middlemarch lectures, Middlemarch comics, even a wave of Middlemarch debates.
 Authors and columnists argued in the London papers over whether Dorothea would, in fact, live happily ever after, whether Casaubon, if left alone, would have finished his great work and finally whether Will Ladislaw entered his marriage bed a virgin."
-In an 11 April 1994 review in Time magazine, John Elson also noted this fact, further stating that the series, "was a recent critical and popular success in Britain, leading to lectures and even debates on the novel.
+In an 11 April 1994 review in Time magazine, John Elson stated that the series "was a recent critical and popular success in Britain, leading to lectures and even debates on the novel.
 As a result of the show, a Penguin paperback of the novel topped best-seller lists for five weeks, and is still doing well.
 The town of Stamford, Lincolnshire, where exteriors were filmed, is preparing for a summertime influx of tourists."